-Despite what you might think, a higher credit limit could be in your reach.
+Despite what you might think, a higher credit limit could be within your reach.
 If you have an American Express card, a bigger credit line can be just a short phone call or web form away.

 Requesting a higher credit limit on your credit cards has a lot of potential benefits – from improving your credit utilization ratio to giving you the flexibility to pay off a big purchase.
 As long as you avoid taking on purchases you can’t pay off in full, a higher credit limit can be an incredible tool.